terramate-io/terramate/docs/map.md

 [Globals](sharing-data.md).
 It can be used to aggregate lists of objects into maps that have duplicated keys and need a defined way of deep merging values of the same key.

-Let's get started with a very simple (yet useless) example, just to introduce the `map` components:
+The following is a very basic example introducing the `map` block inside a `globals` block:

 ```hcl
 globals {